One flaw. 170+ apps. Same bug in every single one.

 How Flowpatrol catches this

-- Checks for cross-user data leakage to verify that row-level isolation actually works
+- Try cross-user reads to confirm row isolation actually works

-A five-minute scan would have caught every one of the 303 vulnerable endpoints in the Lovable dataset.
-The fix was SQL statements that take less than a minute to write.
-The gap was knowing the problem existed.
+A five-minute scan would have caught every one of the 303 endpoints in the Lovable dataset.
+The fix is five lines of SQL.
+The only thing missing was knowing.

-You built something real.
+You shipped something real.
 Now make sure it's solid.
-For a step-by-step hardening guide, check out How to Secure Your Lovable App.
+Paste your URL, see what comes back — and if you want the longer hardening walkthrough, read How to Secure Your Lovable App.

 This case study draws from public reporting by Superblocks, Guardio Labs, Semafor, and GBHackers.
 CVE-2025-48757 was formally disclosed on May 29, 2025.